DIY Ramen Soup

 - Cook ramen according to package directions; cool.

-- In each of two 1-qt. wide-mouth canning jars, divide and layer ingredients in the following order: ramen noodles, chicken base, Sriracha, ginger, carrots, cabbage, radishes, mushrooms, chicken and cilantro.
-Place egg and lime wedge in 4-oz. glass jars or resealable plastic bags.
-Place on top of cilantro in 1-qt. jars.
-Cover and refrigerate until serving.
+- In each of two 1-qt. wide-mouth canning jars, divide and layer ingredients in the following order: ramen noodles, chicken base, chili sauce, ginger, carrots, cabbage, radishes, mushrooms, chicken and cilantro.
+Place egg and lime wedge in 4-oz. glass jars or other airtight containers.
+Cover all four containers and refrigerate until serving.

-- To serve, remove egg and lime.
-Pour 2 cups boiling water into each 1-qt. glass jar; let stand until warmed through or until chicken base has dissolved.
+- To serve, pour 2 cups boiling water into each 1-qt. glass jar; let stand until warmed through or until chicken base has dissolved.
 Stir to combine seasonings.
 Squeeze lime juice over soup and place egg on top.

 Nutrition Facts1 serving: 401 calories, 14g fat (6g saturated fat), 153mg cholesterol, 1092mg sodium, 35g carbohydrate (4g sugars, 2g fiber), 31g protein.